fairecasoimeme/LiXee-Box/README.md

 * LiXee-Ethernet32  (WiFi / Ethernet) (In progress)
     * The zigbee radio must be : ZiGate (with PiZiGate).

-Obviously, you can use this code with ESP32S3 chip but depend on your board pins connexions.
+Obviously, you can use this code with **ESP32S3** chip but depend on your board pins connexions.

 ## Features
-The main feature is to get a mini smarthome box with energy management.
+The main feature is to get a mini smarthome box with **energy management**.
-Based on ESP32, you can manage, configure and act with your smarthome accros a Web browser (tablet / mobile / computer)
+Based on ESP32S3, you can manage, configure and act with your smarthome accros a Web browser (tablet / mobile / computer)

 You can :
-* Manage a ZLinky_TIC for electricity consumption and production.
+* Manage a [ZLinky_TIC](https://github.com/fairecasoimeme/Zlinky_TIC) for electricity consumption and production.
   * Management of subscriptions and prices
   * Graphs and gauges of consumption and power consumed according to a time base
   * Consumption trend display
-* Manage a ZiPulses for water and gas consumption management
+* Manage a [ZiPulses](https://github.com/fairecasoimeme/ZiPulses/) for water and gas consumption management
   * Prices management
   * Graphs and gauges
 * Manage ZigBee devices